magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-30102-magento-patch-redis-cache-getting-full.md

 >![info]
 >
->Note: the patch can be applicable to other versions with new QPT tool releases.
-To check if the patch is compatible with your Magento version, run `./vendor/bin/magento-patches
+>Note: the patch might become applicable to other versions with new Quality Patches Tool releases.
+To check if the patch is compatible with your Adobe Commerce version, update the `magento/quality-patches` package to the latest version and check the compatibility on the [QPT landing page](https://devdocs.magento.com/quality-patches/tool.html#patch-grid).
+Use the patch ID as a search keyword to locate the patch.
-    status`

 ## Issue